 We used to gather for our neighborhood Christmas cookie exchange in the morning, sipping on a cup of tea or coffee with a few nibbles, then gathering a few cookies from each sweet laden platter before heading out to lunch.
 This year, we shook it up a bit…met later in the day…and had wine and appetizers (my kind of dinner!).

 When some friends on a foodie board were looking for cookie exchange ideas, this recipe for Cranberry, Pistachio, White Chocolate Shortbread was mentioned.
 The red cranberries and green pistachios make them festive without any effort.
 I added white chocolate just because.
-If you love shortbread…or if you love pistahios….or, heck, if you just love cookies…you need to bake up a batch of these babies. the dough freezes well, so you can keep a roll of it in your freezer for those unexpected guests.
+If you love shortbread…or if you love pistahios….or, heck, if you just love cookies…you need to bake up a batch of these babies.
+The dough freezes well, so you can keep a roll of it in your freezer for those unexpected guests.
 A couple of my neighbors are shortbread aficionados, so these Cranberry, Pistachio, White Chocolate Shortbread garnered high praise…and I know you’ll become a quick fan, too.

 - Adapted from Grand Central Bakery